MervCodes

 rm -rf /var/lib/apt/lists/*

-Notice the --no-install-recommends flag.
-On Debian-based images, this prevents APT from pulling in suggested packages you do not need, often saving 100MB or more.
+That --no-install-recommends flag is a hidden gem.
+On Debian-based images, it prevents APT from pulling in suggested packages, often saving 100MB+.

 .git